banditakshat/Cloud/README.md

     Default output format [None]: json

 ## Usage
-    ./cloud.sh -t "<Target Website>" -W <wordlist of target>
+    ./cloud.sh -t <Target Website> -W <wordlist of target>

 ## Example:
     ./cloud.sh -t payatu.io -W wordlist.txt

-All the s3 bucket names are saved in the <Target Website>/s3/RawS3.txt and the dumped data of all s3 buckets is saved into <Target Website>/s3/dump.
+All the s3 bucket names are saved in the `<Target Website>/s3/RawS3.txt` and the dumped data of all s3 buckets is saved into `<Target Website>/s3/dump`.